 Warm leads are especially valuable because they are actively looking for a product or service that meets their needs.
 As opposed to cold leads, that may or may not be in the market for whatever you're selling.

 Unfortunately, it's not uncommon for large companies to spend thousands of dollars on cold email lists that fail to deliver ROI.
 For example, a $25 lead may look like a good deal on paper.
 However, if you pay $2,500 for 1,000 leads, and only a couple of them convert, that "good deal" starts to look pretty bad.
+And those numbers are on the conservative side.
+Lead generation pricing can stretch up to $20,000 per month.

 While an expertly crafted cold email campaign can sometimes succeed, it's much easier to generate business from people who have already indicated interest.
 This is where Inbound marketing comes into play: The methodology flips traditional lead generation on its head by introducing the element of choice.